 The right choice is the solution that will encourage a positive uptake from staff, improve process efficiencies and lead to cost savings which will demonstrate significant ROI.

 Solutions designed to automate the Procurement function only will not suffice.
 The focus is on making the process efficient and effective for all parties, not just Procurement.

 Evaluating solutions can be tricky but any technology you consider should at least have the following features:

-- Cloud Based – a cloud based solution is important for any company with multiple offices and home based workers as it enables workers to have 247 accesss to realtime data from the system accessed via the internet from anywhere.
+- Cloud Based– a cloud-based solution is important in a number of ways.
+Such solutions tend to be more cost effective and for any company with multiple offices and home-based workers, it enables workers to have 24x7 access to real-time data from the system.

 Automate procurement with Claritum